 - Find a local Obstetrician-Gynecologist in your town

 What are the symptoms of gestational diabetes?

 Gestational diabetes typically does not cause any noticeable signs or symptoms.
 This is why screening tests are so important.
-Rarely, an increase in thirst or increased urination may be noticed.
+Rarely, an increased thirst or increased urinary frequency may be noticed.